Mantra-7/Simulator/README.md

 There are 2 versions of this simulator.
 One of them has all code in a single file named PipelineProcessor.cpp and other has code distributed over multiple c++ files.

 We have also made Super Scalar processor which has multiple pipelines for various type of instructions and can execute instructions in out of order fashion.
-Current version does not support branch instructions.

 ## Instructions to run assembler: